-Again, our sin, man sins, causes all this oppression, and the God has the remedy as we see!
-Amen
+Again, our sin, man’s sins, causes all this oppression, and God has the remedy as we will see!
+Amen!

-Our verse twenty-one again: “O let not the oppressed return ashamed: let the poor and needy praise thy name.”
+Our verse again, verse twenty-one: “O let not the oppressed return ashamed: let the poor and needy praise thy name.”

 …let the poor and needy praise thy name”